Jesus in Christianity: Parables

 The Good Samaritan by James Tissot.
 The Parable of the Good Samaritan is one of the parables of Jesus.

 The parables of Jesus represent a major component of his teachings in the gospels, the approximately thirty parables forming about one third of his recorded teachings.
 The parables may appear within longer sermons, as well as other places within the narrative.
 Jesus' parables are seemingly simple and memorable stories, often with imagery, and each conveys a teaching which usually relates the physical world to the spiritual world.

-In the 19th century, Lisco and Fairbairn stated that in the parables of Jesus, "the image borrowed from the visible world is accompanied by a truth from the invisible (spiritual) world" and that the parables of Jesus are not "mere similitudes which serve the purpose of illustration, but are internal analogies where nature becomes a witness for the spiritual world".
-Similarly, in the 20th century, calling a parable "an earthly story with a heavenly meaning", William Barclay states that the parables of Jesus use familiar examples to lead others' minds towards heavenly concepts.
+In the 19th century the theologians Friedrich Gustav Lisco and Patrick Fairbairn stated that in the parables of Jesus, "the image borrowed from the visible world is accompanied by a truth from the invisible (spiritual) world" and that the parables of Jesus are not "mere similitudes which serve the purpose of illustration, but are internal analogies where nature becomes a witness for the spiritual world".
+Similarly, in the 20th century, calling a parable "an earthly story with a heavenly meaning", the theologian William Barclay states that the parables of Jesus use familiar examples to lead others' minds towards heavenly concepts.
 He suggests that Jesus did not form his parables merely as analogies but based on an "inward affinity between the natural and the spiritual order."

 One of the major reasons why Jesus spoke in parables to the Jews was explained to the disciples of Jesus by Jesus himself.
 It is found in Matthew 13:13-14; there Jesus explains why he used much of parables to the people of Israel.
 Jesus explained that it was so for the fulfillment of the prophecy of Isaiah the prophet, and this is found in Isaiah 6:9-10.
 This was for the people of Israel not to understand and realize who Jesus is and accept him, he purposely did this to make provision for Gentiles to be part of the children of God.